 In principle, the AHV/IV pensions are adjusted at two-year intervals to the trend of the mixed index which corresponds to the arithmetical mean of the wage and price indexes.
-The Federal Council raised the AHV and IV pensions as well as the minimum living allowance under supplementary benefits for the last time on 1 January 2019.
+The Federal Council raised the AHV and IV pensions as well as the minimum living allowance under supplementary benefits as of 1 January 2021.

-Purpose To secure the minimum subsistence needs when income from gainful employment ceases because of old age or death.
-Persons insured All persons residing or working in Switzerland as well as (in special cases) individuals who are working abroad for a Swiss employer.
-Basis for determining contributions Employees Total earned income (= all salaries and wages from employment).
+To secure the minimum subsistence needs when income from gainful employment ceases because of old age or death.

+All persons residing or working in Switzerland as well as (in special cases) individuals who are working abroad for a Swiss employer.

+Employees

+Total earned income (= all salaries and wages from employment).
 The employer settles contributions directly with the social security authorities.

 Contributions may optionally be made on small items of income of up to CHF 2,300 annually (not applicable to domestic staff).
 For persons up to the age of 25 inclusive, contributions will only be deducted on request if the annual income does not exceed CHF 750 ("pocket money jobs").